mogwai/nanodrz/readme.md

 # Credits

-(James Parsloe)[https://github.com/jamesparsloe] for project structure and lots of the utils found here.
+[James Parsloe](https://github.com/jamesparsloe) for project structure and lots of the utils found here.
-(Herve Bredin)[https://github.com/hbredin] for his amazing research on pyannote.audio (Andrej Karpathy - NanoGPT)[https://github.com/karpathy/nanoGPT/] For lots of great explaination on transformers
+[Herve Bredin](https://github.com/hbredin) for his amazing research on pyannote.audio [Andrej Karpathy - NanoGPT](https://github.com/karpathy/nanoGPT/) For lots of great explanation on transformers